furybee/chrome-tab-modifier/README.md

 <img src="https://raw.github.com/sylouuu/website-settings/master/img/screenshots/tabs.png" alt="tabs">

-Once created, go to the extensions options: [chrome://extensions](chrome://extensions) and import your ```file.json```.
+Once created, go to the extensions page: [chrome://extensions/](chrome://extensions/) and import your ```file.json```.
 Your settings are saved locally, you can remove the file.

 ## How it works?